Kinship Care

 2. Values and Principles

 Consideration of children's welfare and best interests will always be at the centre of the work we do.
+It is an underlying principle that families should be enabled to care for their children unless this is not consistent with the child's welfare.
+The Kinship Care Team at BWD is committed to enabling children to live within their kinship network when it is safe for them to do so and is in the child’s best interests.
 We will therefore work to maintain children within their own families, and facilitate services to support any such arrangements, wherever this is consistent with the child's safety and well-being.
 This principle applies to all Children in Need, including those who are Looked After by the local authority.
-Where a child cannot live within his or her immediate family and the local authority is considering the need to look after the child, we will make strenuous efforts to identify potential carers within the child's network of family or friends who are able and willing to care for the child.
+Where a child cannot live within his or her immediate family and the local authority is considering the need to look after the child, we will make strenuous efforts to identify potential carers at the earliest opportunity within the child's network of family or friends who are able and willing to care for the child.
+At BWD we recognise the vital contribution family members and friends make in providing care for children.
+The great majority of children living with their kinship network does so without the intervention of the local authority.
+There are occasions where assistance may be requested to support a kinship arrangements for children.
+These children, without the support provided by those family and friends, would be dependent on statutory fostering or residential care, or would be children in need without support.
+This policy clarifies how that support is arranged, where there is an assessed need.

-This policy sets out how the Council will balance its duty under the Children Act 1989 to ensure that children are safeguarded and the requirement under the Human Rights Act 1998 that 'authorities do not intrude unnecessarily in family life'.
+This policy sets out how the BWD will balance its duty under the Children Act 1989 to ensure that children are safeguarded and the requirement under the Human Rights Act 1998 that 'authorities do not intrude unnecessarily in family life'.

 This policy is based on the following principles:

-• That in any Kinship Care arrangement, the child's best interests are paramount and must take precedence over the interests of others involved;
+- That in any kinship care arrangement, the child's best interests are paramount and must take precedence over the interests of others involved;

-• That actions under this policy aim to promote permanence and stability for children by enabling those who cannot live with their parents to remain with members of their extended family or friends.
+That actions under this policy aim to promote permanence and stability for children by enabling those who cannot live with their parents to remain with members of their extended family or friends.

 Diversity Statement